The Harrisburg Young Professionals – Updated January 8, 2020

 ARTICLE X – COMMITTEES

 10.1 Committees.
-There shall be ten (10) Standing Committees: Social, Outreach, Economic Development, Membership, Marketing/PR, Nominating, City Living, Finance, Arts & International, and Sports League.
+There shall be eleven (11) Standing Committees: Social, Outreach, Economic Development, Membership, Marketing/PR, Nominating, City Living, Finance, Arts & International, Sports, and Personnel.
 Each Committee shall have a Chairperson, who is a member in good standing of HYP.
 The Chairperson will be appointed by the President and approved by a majority vote of the Board.
 The Board may appoint Ad Hoc Committees as becomes necessary to conduct the business of HYP, and shall determine their term, functions and powers.
 Each Committee shall submit an annual budget for approval by the Board prior to December 31 of the preceding year.
 Committees may organize in any manner they decree proper and best for the purpose of carrying out the duties imposed upon them by the Board of Directors.
 They may hold meetings at such times and places as they desire, provided written notice of all meetings is sent to committee members at least five (5) days prior to the date of the scheduled meeting.
 Each committee has and may exercise the powers and authority and shall perform the duties delegated to it by the Board of Directors.

 10.2 Social Committee.
 The purpose of the Social Committee shall be to arrange social events for HYP in the City of Harrisburg.